mdesanker/errand-tracker-api/README.md

 This the API for the [Errand Tracking App](https://github.com/mdesanker/errand-tracker-frontend).

 This errand tracking app allows users to create errands with titles, due dates, and priorities.
 Errand completion status is toggled by clicking or pressing (mobile) the errand.
 Errands can be added to projects, which can be shared with and updated by friends.

+## Motivation

+This app was created to facilitate errand sharing with my partner.
+After the birth of our daughter, the number of errands we need to do has increased, while my ability to keep track of lists has decreased.

+Using a shared project on this app, we can keep each other updated in real time on what needs to be bought and where.

 ## How to set up locally